WordPress/gutenberg/docs/data/data-core-blocks.md

  * name: Block name.

+### setFreeformFallbackBlockName

+Returns an action object used to set the name of the block used as a fallback for non-block content.

+*Parameters*

+ * name: Block name.

-### setFallbackBlockName
+### setUnregisteredFallbackBlockName

-Returns an action object used to set the fallback block name.
+Returns an action object used to set the name of the block used as a fallback for unregistered blocks.

 *Parameters*